dennisfsilva/hyperskill-Encryption-Decryption-Java/README.md

 The input is: Welcome to Encryption-Decryption
 The result is: ^lsjvtl'{v'Lujy w{pvu4Kljy w{pvu

 Example 2

 Input:
 > java Application -mode enc -in road_to_treasure.txt -out protected.txt -key 7 -alg unicode

-This command gets data from the file road_to_treasure.txt, encrypt the data with the key 5, create a file called protected.txt and write ciphertext to it.

 Output:
 The input to encrypt is: "I hope you enjoy learning java" The result is: )P'ovwl' v|'luqv 'slhyupun'qh}h)

 Example 3